rust-lang/rfcs/text/0000-optional-float-free-libcore.md

 # Summary
 [summary]: #summary

-Add target `has_floating_point` property and disable floating-point instruction emission when compiling libcore if false.
+Add `has_floating_point` property of target in target spec and disable floating-point parts of libcore if false.

 # Motivation
 [motivation]: #motivation